Sapfir0/premier-eye/README.md

 ### Information for dev-ops

-If the connection cannot be established, check with `docker network inspect @ netName @` ip address to which it is connected server, and if necessary, change the parameter `DOCKER_LOCAL_ADDRESS`.
+If the connection cannot be established, check with `docker network inspect @ netName @` ip address to which it is connected server, and if necessary, change the parameter `API_URL`.